Opus 22: The Village Pipe Organ

-Tennessee Pipe Organ builders Richards, Fowkes & Co. have completed Opus 22 for Village Presbyterian Church.
+Tennessee Pipe Organ builders Richards, Fowkes & Co. created Opus 22 for Village Presbyterian Church.
 The organ was played for the first time in worship on Sunday, Nov.
-20, 2016, when roughly 5% of the pipes are working.
-The voicing process of the 3,800 pipes is expected to be completed in the summer of 2017.
-A series of organ dedication concerts will follow.
+20, 2016, when roughly 5% of the pipes were working.
+The voicing and tuning process of the 3,800 pipes was completed in August 2017.

 The 59-stop organ is the company’s biggest instrument to date.
 Everything is monumental—a choir division with 17 stops, two 32’ stops in the pedal, and more 8’ and color stops than they have ever done.

 With the exception of some modern materials (like epoxy and electricity), our new organ relies on organ building techniques that have been around for centuries.
-The pipe construction and key action in particular have stood the test of time, and we know they’ll serve our congregation and community well.
+The pipe construction and key action in particular have stood the test of time, and we know they will serve our congregation and community well into the far future.

 Dr. Elisa Bickers